alyzees/web102_prework/README.md

 The following **optional** features are implemented:

 * [x] The Our Games section has an additional filter feature where the user can search through the specific games manually
-* [x] The CSS was modified to create better better UX/UI for the site (i.e user interaction and responsiveness)
+* [x] The CSS was modified to improve UX/UI design by enhancing responsiveness and visually-appealing components

 ## Video Walkthrough